 For questions and inquiries, please contact [email protected] or WhatsApp Dr. Khachik Gevorgyan +374-91-557978

 To apply, please fill in the application form below.

 The first 16-week Persian language semester program started on August 22, 2021, and lasted till December 10, 2021.
 9 students participated in the first 16-week semester program of the Persian language.

 The second 16-week Persian language semester program started on January 16, 2022, and lasted till May 7, 2022.
 6 students participated in the second 16-week semester program of the Persian language.

-The third 16-week Persian language semester program started on August 21, 2022, and will last till December 9, 2022.
-8 students are participating in the third 16-week semester program of the Persian language.
+The third 16-week Persian language semester program started on August 21, 2022, and lasted till December 9, 2022.
+8 students participated in the third 16-week semester program of the Persian language.